rajat8793/rajat8793/README.md

 # 👋 Hi, I'm Rajat Kumar!
 ### 💻 Web Developer | 🚀 Tech Enthusiast | 🎨 UI/UX Designer

 Welcome to my GitHub profile!
 Here’s what I do:
 - 🔭 Working on web development projects.
-- 🌱 Learning React.js and Node.js.
+- 🌱 Learning Data Structure and Algorithms.
 - 💬 Ask me about HTML, CSS, JavaScript, and PHP.
 - 📫 Connect with me on [LinkedIn](https://linkedin.com/in/rajatkumar).